Arnold-n/P1P2MQTT/README.md

 **Software requirements**

-Version 0.9.14 uses Arduino IDE 1.8.19 and the following libraries:
+Version 0.9.15 uses Arduino IDE 1.8.19 and the following libraries:
 - WiFiManager 0.16.0 by tzapu (installed using Arduino IDE)
-- AsyncMqttClient 0.9.0 by Marvin Roger obtained as ZIP from https://github.com/marvinroger/async-mqtt-client
+- [AsyncMqttClient 0.9.0](https://github.com/marvinroger/async-mqtt-client) by Marvin Roger obtained as ZIP file and extracted in Arduino's library directory
-- ESPAsyncTCP 1.2.2 by Khoi Hoang obtained as ZIP from https://github.com/me-no-dev/ESPAsyncTCP/
+- [ESPAsyncTCP 1.2.2](https://github.com/me-no-dev/ESPAsyncTCP/) by Khoi Hoang obtained as ZIP file and extracted in Arduino's library directory
 - ESP_Telnet 1.3.1 by Lennart Hennigs (installed using Arduino IDE)

-For 8MHz ATmega328P support, install [MCUdude's MiniCore](https://github.com/MCUdude/MiniCore) by adding board manager URL https://mcudude.github.io/MiniCore/package_MCUdude_MiniCore_index.json. under File/Preferences/Additional board manager URLs.
+For 8MHz ATmega328P support, install [MCUdude's MiniCore](https://github.com/MCUdude/MiniCore) by adding [board manager URL](https://mcudude.github.io/MiniCore/package_MCUdude_MiniCore_index.json) under File/Preferences/Additional board manager URLs.

 **Acknowledgements**

 Many thanks to the following persons:
 - jarosolanic for adding parameter support for EHVX08S26CA9W and for adding initial MQTT topic output in P1P2Monitor (now moved to P1P2MQTT)
-- a user called "donato35" for discovering that the P1/P2 bus is using HBS adapters (http://www.grix.it/forum/forum_thread.php?ftpage=2&id_forum=1&id_thread=519140?id_forum=1),
+- a user called "donato35" for discovering that the [P1/P2 bus is using HBS adapters](http://www.grix.it/forum/forum_thread.php?ftpage=2&id_forum=1&id_thread=519140?id_forum=1),
-- a user called "Krakra" published a link to a description of the HBS protocol in the Echonet standard (https://community.openenergymonitor.org/t/hack-my-heat-pump-and-publish-data-onto-emoncms/2551/43) and shared thoughts and code on product-dependent header files,
+- a user called "Krakra" published a link to a description of the HBS protocol in the [Echonet standard](https://community.openenergymonitor.org/t/hack-my-heat-pump-and-publish-data-onto-emoncms/2551/43) and shared thoughts and code on product-dependent header files,
 - Luis Lamich Arocas for providing and analyzing his log files; thanks to his work v0.9.6 version we could add support for switching DHW on/off and cooling/heating on/off (currently only confirmed to work on EHVX08S23D6V and EHYHBX08AAV3),
 - Bart Ellast for sharing his P1/P2 protocol data and analysis,
 - designer2k2 for sharing his EWYQ005ADVP protocol data and analysis, and